 Almost everyone has a few moles, which usually appear in childhood or adolescence.
-There are different types of moles (see table Classification of Moles).
+There are different types of moles (see table ).
 During adolescence, more moles often appear, and existing ones may enlarge or darken.
 Nevus cells may be eventually replaced with fat or fibrous tissue.
 Moles typically change consistency, becoming softer and boggy, or firmer, and less pigmented over the decades.
 Moles may darken during pregnancy.

-An individual mole is unlikely to become malignant (lifetime risk is about 1 in 3,000 to 10,000 for women) (1 General reference Moles are flesh- to brown-colored macules, papules, or nodules composed of nests of melanocytes or nevus cells.
+An individual mole is unlikely to become malignant (lifetime risk is approximately 1 in 3,000 for men and to 10,000 for women) (1 General reference Moles are flesh- to brown-colored macules, papules, or nodules composed of nests of melanocytes or nevus cells.
 Their main significance (other than cosmetic) is their resemblance to melanoma... read more ); however, patients with large numbers of benign moles (> about 50) have an increased risk of developing melanoma.
 These patients should be taught to self-monitor for warning signs and have skin surveillance as part of their primary care (see diagnosis of moles Diagnosis Moles are flesh- to brown-colored macules, papules, or nodules composed of nests of melanocytes or nevus cells.
 Their main significance (other than cosmetic) is their resemblance to melanoma... read more ).

 Blue nevi are benign moles that appear as bluish gray macules or thin papules.
 The depth and density of pigment in the skin account for the apparent blue color.